dostrelith678/beer-dispenser-api/README.md

 * Pytest: A testing framework for writing unit tests.
 * Gunicorn: A Python WSGI HTTP Server for production.
 * Bash: A Unix shell language for a tiny dispenser monitoring script.
+* Render: A cloud platform for hosting and deploying the API and the database in production.

 #### Database Design